 Charley has a collection of 30 tubas and he assures me that they are all individual.
 He brought six of his collection to the recital and was kind enough to talk me through the general characteristics of each one.

 This is a Willson euphonium made in Switzerland in 1990.
 It is the tuba that Charley chose to play on the days’ recital.

 This is a Marzan euphonium also made in Switzerland.
-It is left-handed and some players may find the transition from right-handed a little difficult at first.
+It is left-handed and some players may find the transition a little difficult at first.
 It was made in 1977.
-I like the tie as well.
-It had to be said.
+I like the tie; well, it had to be said.

 This is a Salvation Army Compact euphonium made in their own works at St Albans in 1910.

 This is a Gisborne euphonium made in Birmingham in the 1930s for the British Army.
 It has some repairs around the bell.

 This is a Lafleur euphonium made in the former East Germany in 1966.
 There is also a larger tuba version which is rested on the front of the shoulder and the mouth piece curves around to the mouth.
 The whole brass band range was available in this forward marching shape from trumpet and horn down to tuba.